 If you are ending a tenancy on behalf of a tenant who has died please see death of a tenant.

 If you are considering giving up your home because you are struggling to pay your rent, are having problems at home or are not sure where you are going to move to, you should seek advice from your area housing office or independent legal advice.
-Council tenants can access free, independent legal advice through the Independent Advice Project and New Tenant Liaison Officers at your local area housing office can offer advice and support with ending your tenancy and moving out.
+Council tenants can access free, independent legal advice through the Independent Advice Project and Housing Services can offer advice and support with ending your tenancy and moving out.

 What do I need to do?